nurse and child looking at a clipboard in an office

 Application deadline

-Apply by June 30 to start August 26
+Apply by March 1 to start May 19

 Credits and costs

-22–38 Credits$1,017 per credit
+22–38 Credits$1,027 per credit

-As a student in this program, you will study health promotion and illness prevention, as well as the assessment, diagnosis, and treatment of acute and chronic health problems with individual, age-related, family, and special-population considerations.
-You’ll also focus on ways to empower patients to maintain their health throughout their lives.
+As a student in this advanced practice nursing program, you will study health promotion and illness prevention as well as the advanced health assessment, diagnosis, and treatment of acute and chronic health problems with individual, age-related, family, and special-population considerations.

 The course work will focus on the epidemiological, cultural, ethical, and economic factors related to families and individuals in the context of health promotion, disease prevention, treatment options, and quality improvement processes.
+You’ll also focus on developing clinical skills that empower patients to maintain their health throughout their lives.

-To earn this certificate, you will need to successfully complete a minimum of 22 credits.
+To earn this post-master's certificate, you will need to successfully complete a minimum of 22 credits.
 Additional course work may be required, based on an evaluation of transcripts and prior courses completed.

 Required Courses